Airblue Flight 202

-Airblue Flight 202 was a scheduled domestic passenger flight departing from Karachi en route to Islamabad.
-On 28 July 2010, the Airbus A321-231 jet airliner serving the flight crashed into the Margalla Hills north of Islamabad, while approaching Benazir Bhutto International Airport.
+Airblue Flight 202 was a scheduled domestic passenger flight from Karachi to Islamabad.
+On 28 July 2010, the Airbus A321 jet airliner serving the flight crashed into the Margalla Hills north of Islamabad, while approaching Benazir Bhutto International Airport.
 All 146 passengers and 6 crew members on board were killed.
 The crash is the deadliest air accident to occur in Pakistan to date and the first fatal crash involving an Airbus A321.

-Pakistan's Civil Aviation Authority concluded that the crash was caused by the captain's incorrect flight-control input.
-The captain's arrogant demeanour during the entire flight caused the first officer to lose his self-esteem, making him less likely to challenge the captain's mistakes and effectively ceased any meaningful crew resource management due to the toxic work environment.
+Pakistan's Civil Aviation Authority concluded that the crash of the two-hour flight was caused by the captain's incorrect flight-control input.
+Captain Pervez-Iqbal Chaudhry had spent the first hour of the flight belittling first officer Muntajib-ud-Din Ahmed who was subsequently reluctant to challenge the captain's multiple piloting mistakes and effectively ceased any meaningful crew resource management.
+Chaudhry also ignored multiple automated systems warning of the impending crash.